nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     data.nutanix_cluster.cluster              # < This is your existing Prism Element cluster data.nutanix_subnet.subnet                # < This is your existing primary subnet
-    nutanix_image.jumpvmimage                 # < This is the image file for jump host VM nutanix_virtual_machine.nai-llm-jumphost  # < This is the jump host VM
+    nutanix_image.jumphost-image              # < This is the image file for jump host VM nutanix_virtual_machine.nai-llm-jumphost  # < This is the jump host VM
     ```